How we infuse company values into our people practices

 Within the values dimension, Mentors and Campers are asked to consider the following:

-When trusting others, have they accepted that the path may not look identical to their own?
+- When trusting others, have they accepted that the path might not look identical to their own?
 When being trusted, have they committed to including stakeholders, owning outcomes, and sharing learnings?

 Continuing to share Culture First stories